mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

 ## Non-DNS usage of localhost names

-Some application software like MySQL differentiate between the hostname `localhost` and the IP address `127.0.0.1`, using a unix domain socket for the former, and a TCP connection to the loopback address for the latter.
+Some application software differentiates between the hostname `localhost` and the IP address `127.0.0.1`.
+MySQL, for example, uses a unix domain socket for the former, and a TCP connection to the loopback address for the latter.
 The constraints on name resolution APIs above do not preclude this kind of differentiation.